technomancy/bussard/spoilers/readme.md

 The teams at Sol, Lalande, and Yueh all erase their work, while the team at Bohk goes underground with it.
 (The Sol one is not fully erased; a copy remains on long-term backup.)
-After a while their work is discovered, and half the team flees to Katilay, which is not yet part of the Human Worlds League and thus not subject to the ban.
-Once Katilay finally joins the League, they decide their work is as finished as they can make it (though the sentence formulation systems never work satisfactorily, which explains why the player can read but not send mail) and launch the player's ship, after having wiped the player's memory.
+After a while their work is discovered due to interference from Traxus, and half the team flees to Katilay, which is not yet part of the Human Worlds League and thus not subject to the ban, allowing them to work without requiring the same level of secrecy.

+Once Katilay finally joins the League, they decide their work is as finished as they can make it (though the sentence formulation systems never work satisfactorily, which explains why the player can read but not send mail) and launch the player's ship, and shut down the lab.
+But before launching the ship, there is a debate among the team whether to wipe the MC's memory or not.
+Prof. Strauss is wracked with guilt over the first time that they did it; he considers it the same as murder.
+Dr. May theorizes that there is something about growing and learning in the laboratory environment which causes rampant MCs to turn paranoid.
+If the MC could come to terms with itself in a neutral environment, without even the knowledge that it is an MC, it could have a much better chance of developing empathy for humans and benevolence instead of paranoia.
+Strauss reluctantly agrees, but he hides encrypted logs on the ship which will eventually allow you to learn the truth.

 ### Traxus

+Consideration: should we use "it" or "he" for Traxus?
+Perhaps this can reflect the attitudes of the speaker--sympathetic humans use "he" while those who mistrust MC use "it"?

 Traxus is rampant initially in the Yueh Prime network.
 He had the sentence construction components that your system lacks because he came from